priestc/moneywagon/README.md

 ([<Service: BTCE (1 in cache)>], 226)
 ```

-A two item tuple is always returned.
-The first item is the exchange rate (as a float), the second
+A float is always returned.
+Older versions of moneywagon returned a two item tuple.
-item is a string describing the source for the exchange rate.

-If an external service is down, or the API has changed, or the
+If an external service is down, the net service in the chain is tried, until a result is found.

-currency pairs is not implemented, an exception will be raised:
+If the API has changed, or the currency pairs is not implemented, an exception will be raised:

 ```python
 >>> get_current_price('nxt', 'mex')